Discover and assess on-premises VMware VMs for migration to Azure

 An assessment may not have all the data points available due to one of the following reasons:

-- Few VMs were shut down during the period for which the assessment is calculated.
-If any VMs were powered off for some duration, vCenter Server will not have the performance data for that period.
+Few VMs were shut down during the period for which the assessment is calculated.
+If any VMs were powered off for some duration, we will not be able to collect the performance data for that period.

-If the confidence rating of any assessment is below 4 Stars, we recommend you to change the vCenter Server statistics settings level to 3, wait for the duration that you want to consider for assessment (1 day/1 week/1 month) and then do discovery and assessment.
-If the preceding cannot be done, performance-based sizing may not be reliable and it is recommended to switch to as on-premises sizing by changing the assessment properties.
+If the confidence rating of any assessment is below 5 Stars, wait for at least a day for the appliance to profile the environment and then Recalculate the assessment.
+If the preceding cannot be done , performance-based sizing may not be reliable and it is recommended to switch to as on-premises sizing by changing the assessment properties.